Anita Lasker-Wallfisch: Post-war

-In 1946, Anita and Renate moved to Great Britain with the help of Marianne.
-Anita married the pianist Peter Wallfisch and is mother to two children; her son is the cellist Raphael Wallfisch, and her daughter, Maya Jacobs-Wallfisch, is a psychotherapist.
+In 1946, Anita and Renate moved to the United Kingdom with the help of Marianne.
+Anita married the pianist Peter Wallfisch and has two children; her son is the cellist Raphael Wallfisch, and her daughter, Maya Jacobs-Wallfisch, is a psychotherapist.
 Wallfisch co-founded the English Chamber Orchestra (ECO), performing as both a member and as a solo artist, and toured internationally.
 Her grandson is the composer Benjamin Wallfisch.

-After nearly 50 years away from Germany, she finally returned there on tour with the ECO in 1994.
+After nearly fifty years away from Germany, she finally returned there on tour with the ECO in 1994.
 Since that time, and as a witness and victim of the Nazi period, she has visited German and Austrian schools to talk about and explain her experiences.
 On this note, she promotes the work for the New Kreisau, in Poland, as well as the work of the Freya von Moltke Foundation and the Kreisau Circles legacy.
 In 1996 she published her memoir Inherit the Truth.

-Over the years, she has told her life-story in numerous oral history interviews, for example in the Shoah Foundation's Visual History Archive (1998) and the online archive Forced Labor 1939–1945 (2006).
+Over the years, Lasker has told her life-story in numerous oral history interviews, for example in the Shoah Foundation's Visual History Archive (1998) and the online archive Forced Labor 1939–1945 (2006).
 She was interviewed by National Life Stories (C410/186) in 2000 for 'The Living Memory of the Jewish Community' collection held by the British Library.

-In 2011, she received an Honorary degree as Doctor of Divinity from Cambridge University.
+In 2011, Lasker received an Honorary degree as Doctor of Divinity from Cambridge University.

-In 2018, she gave a commemorative speech in the Bundestag to mark the 73rd anniversary of the liberation of Auschwitz.
+In 2018, Lasker gave a commemorative speech in the Bundestag to mark the 73rd anniversary of the Liberation of Auschwitz.

-In December 2019 Lasker was part of a 60 Minutes story about the music written and performed by prisoners in Auschwitz being preserved by Francesco Lotoro.
+In December 2019, Lasker was part of a 60 Minutes story about the music written and performed by prisoners in Auschwitz being preserved by Francesco Lotoro.

-In December 2020 Lasker was awarded the Officer’s Cross of the Order of Merit of the Federal Republic of Germany, which was conferred by the Federal President, Frank-Walter Steinmeier.
-The coronavirus pandemic delayed the presentation of the award until 20 May 2021, when Andreas Michaelis, the German Ambassador in London, presented it in a small informal event at his residence.
+In December 2020, Lasker was awarded the Officer's Cross of the Order of Merit of the Federal Republic of Germany, which was conferred by the President, Frank-Walter Steinmeier.
+The COVID-19 pandemic delayed the presentation of the award until 20 May 2021, when Andreas Michaelis, the German Ambassador in London, presented it in a small informal event at his residence.
 Paraphrasing the presidential award, Michaelis commented: "To this day, you have helped keep the memory of the Holocaust alive for future generations.
 Germany is profoundly grateful to you for this."

+Lasker stars in the 2024 documentary film The Commandant's Shadow, together with Jurgen Höss, the son of Auschwitz concentration camp director Rudolf Höss.
+The film includes Lasker's meeting with Jurgen Höss, accompanied by Lasker's daughter Maya Lasker-Wallfisch and Höss's son Kai Höss, both of whom have major roles in the documentary.

+On the occasion of her 100th birthday in July 2025, she was visited (without press) by King Charles III.